Nose picking: Medical risks

-Some scientists claim that mucophagy provides benefits for the human body.
-Friedrich Bischinger, an Austrian doctor specializing in lungs, advocates using fingers to pick nasal mucus and then ingesting it, stating that people who do so get "a natural boost to their immune system".
-The mucus contains a "cocktail of antiseptic enzymes that kill or weaken many of the bacteria that become entangled in it", so reintroducing the "crippled" microorganisms "may afford the immune system an opportunity to produce antibodies in relative safety".
-However, other scientists argue that, "because boogers are made from the same ingredients as the mucus we swallow every day, ... eating boogers doesn’t matter much to your immune system".

 A study in the Netherlands published in 2023 found that healthcare workers who picked their nose were about three times more likely to contract COVID-19.
 The same study found no correlation between COVID infection and nail-biting, or with wearing spectacles or having a beard, which could interfere with fit of protective equipment.
 The study was observational, finding a correlation without identifying a detailed cause.

+In popular culture

+In the Seinfeld episode "The Pick", Jerry is caught by his girlfriend apparently picking his nose, which causes her to break up with him.
+Jerry protests that he was only scratching the side of his nose, and launches into a monologue reminiscent of Shylock's in Shakespeare's The Merchant of Venice ("If we pick, do we not bleed?").